tillitis/tkey-boot-verifier/README.md

 ## TODO

-- Change default behaviour of verifier to always start app slot 1, instead of waiting for commands.

 - Investigate what to mix in for the seed for the next app.
 At least mix in a name of the app, so not all device apps verified by the verifier get the same seed.
 Mix in the pubkey (too?), so the seed is always dependent on the vendor.

-- When installing an app in slot 1, always reset digest and signature first, and detect it on start, so we can resume a botched installation.

 - Change state machine to: